-Following completed of the railway, Les arrived at Non Pladuk on 4 March 1944.
+Following completion of the railway, Les arrived at Non Pladuk Hospital Camp on 4 March 1944.
 Then to Nacompaton on 30 August 1945.
 He was in Bangkok (possibly working at the go-downs) when war ended, and he was recovered to Singapore – Sydney – Melbourne – arrived Perth on troop train 17 October 1945.

 - Selarang Barracks Changi - Singapore